taoo0316/taoo0316/README.md

 ### Hi there 👋

-- 🧠 I am also a computer science student a Yale-NUS College, the leading liberal arts college in Asia.
+- 🧠 I am a computer science student a Yale-NUS College, the leading liberal arts college in Asia.
 There, I was able to take classes across disciplines and academic traditions, which helped me become a more methodical thinker, learner and communicator.

 - 📫 How to reach me: zhu.wentao[at]u[dot]yale-nus[dot]edu[dot]sg.